UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 ## Future (the rest of the project)
 Since these are to be implemented in the future, the requirements will be a bit broader (not listed by page but by modules)

+### Database For Volunteers
+* Stores information related to volunteers and events
+  * Includes their name, age, address, email, emergency contact, agreement to media use and background check, and status regarding their training
+* Allows for login
+  * Flags users based on admin / volunteer roles, then allows for access to certain parts of the website.

 #### General Administrative Dashboard
 * Administrators need to be able create an account